heliosld/RiderReady/docs/development-plan.md

 ---

-## Monetization Ideas (Long-term)
+## Future Considerations
-- Premium vendor listings (featured placement)
+- Enhanced vendor profiles and features
-- API access for rental software companies
+- API access for third-party integrations
-- Sponsored manufacturer profiles
-- Job board fees
-- Premium features (advanced comparisons, unlimited saves)
+- Additional premium features for power users

 *Note: Keep the platform free for basic use - the goal is to serve the LD community first.*